Methcathinone: Effects

 The effects of methcathinone usually last from four to six hours.

 Pharmacology

+Pharmacodynamics

-Methcathinone has very strong affinities for the dopamine transporter and the norepinephrine (noradrenaline) transporter.
-Its affinity for the serotonin transporter is less than that of methamphetamine.
+Methcathinone is a norepinephrine–dopamine releasing agent (NDRA).
+Methcathinone has very strong affinities for the dopamine transporter (DAT) and the norepinephrine transporter (NET).
+Its affinity for the serotonin transporter (SERT) is less than that of methamphetamine.

 The C=O bond at the Rβ-position (directly right of the phenyl ring) is slightly polar, and as a result the drug does not cross the lipid blood–brain barrier quite as well as amphetamine.
 Nevertheless, it is a potent central nervous system (CNS) stimulant and dopamine reuptake inhibitor.
 Chronic high dosage use may result in acute mental confusion ranging from mild paranoia to psychosis.
 These symptoms typically disappear quickly if use is stopped.

 Anecdotal reports have provided some information on patterns of methcathinone use.
 The most common route of administration is via nasal insufflation (snorting).
-Other routes of administration include per os, IV injection and smoking.
+Other routes of administration include oral, IV injection and smoking.

 Illicit usage

 Methcathinone binges resemble amphetamine binges in that the user may not sleep or eat, and takes in little in the way of liquids.
 The methcathinone binge is followed by long periods of sleep, excess eating, long-lasting nosebleeds (insufflation of methcathinone is corrosive to the nasal mucosa in the same manner as methamphetamine) and, in some cases, depression.